 If you’re feeling stumped, staring at a blank page, tired of reading tips and articles on structure, you might try a new approach: perusing some UPenn medical school secondary essay examples.
 Studying expertly written essay examples will let you see how all the advice and tips on writing secondary essays get put into action.

 There is always the question of how to make your medical school application stand out.
-Look to your essays, as secondary essays are uniquely tailored to you and your school of choice.
+This is exactly what your secondary essays are for, as they give you the opportunity to provide more details tailored to you and your school of choice.
 What better method can there be for how to prepare for your medical school application?

 In this article, we will provide you with up-to-date prompts for the University of Pennsylvania’s secondary essays and examples for each prompt.